Browns down 2 more coaches for Steelers game, COVID issues

 Stefanski was forced to improvise last week in New Jersey, holding a game day walk-through in a fifth-floor parking garage at the team’s hotel.

-“It was like a wind tunnel out there,” Pro guard Joel Bitonio said with a laugh Friday.
+“It was like a wind tunnel out there,” guard Joel Bitonio said with a laugh Friday.
 “It was the first time we were in the huddle with most of the receivers that game at that time.
 It was one of those things where we just want to get used to the calls and make sure everybody is on the same page.

 “It was definitely different.
 That will be one that we talk about a few years from now.”